 NOTE 3: In case the target UE is under the NAS level mobility management congestion control, it is an implementation option that the provided back-off timer value to the initiating UE is set to the remaining time of the mobility management back-off timer T3346 or with an additional offset value.

+If the 5G ProSe direct link establishment request is for relaying, the request required the establishment of a PDU session by the 5G ProSe layer-3 UE-to-network relay UE which is a target UE, and the PDU session establishment was unsuccessful due to the reception of 5GSM cause #8 "maximum number of PDU sessions reached", #27 "Missing or unknown DNN", #28 "Unknown PDU session type", #29 "user authentication or authorization failed", #31 "request rejected, unspecified", #32 "service option not supported", #33 "requested service option not subscribed", or #65 "maximum number of PDU sessions reached" as specified in 3GPP TS 24.501 [11], then target UE shall send a PROSE DIRECT LINK ESTABLISHMENT REJECT message containing PC5 signalling protocol cause value #111 "protocol error, unspecified".

 If the 5G ProSe direct link establishment fails due to other reasons, the target UE shall send a PROSE DIRECT LINK ESTABLISHMENT REJECT message containing PC5 signalling protocol cause value #111 "protocol error, unspecified".

 After sending the PROSE DIRECT LINK ESTABLISHMENT REJECT message, the target UE shall provide the following information along with the initiating UE's layer-2 ID for unicast communication and the target UE's layer-2 ID for unicast communication to the lower layer: